Madhav1716/web3craft/README.md

 ## Contact

-For questions or suggestions, please open an issue on GitHub or contact us at [your-email@example.com](mailto:your-email@example.com)
+For questions or suggestions, please open an issue on GitHub.